inkandswitch/capstone/README.md

 ### Actors

 The capstone project contains a partially implemented “Actor” system.
 Actors are a means of manipulating documents independent of the React/UI hiearchy (for the most part - Widget components can send messages to Actors).
 Actors send and receive messages which have a "topic" and are addressed to specific documents.
-Actors are generally implemented per-plugin and provide plugin-specific logic for manipulating documents.
+Actors are generally implemented per-plugin and provide plugin- specific logic for manipulating documents.
 For example, the `BoardActor` provided by the `Board` plugin will handle a `ReceiveDocuments` message by adding those documents to a board as card.

 Widgets can communicate with the Actor system via their `emit` prop. `emit` acts as a pre-addressed message `send` function - all messages sent from the Widget are automatically addressed to the Widget’s own document and sent to the Actor provided by the widget’s plugin.

 ### Debug Tools